Retirement Living Hub

 Annual Review is Critical

 Part D formularies and costs can change annually.
 You must review your `medicare plans` every fall during the Annual Enrollment Period (AEP), from October 15 to December 7, even if you are happy with your current plan.
 Your drug list may change, or a new plan might offer better coverage for your specific prescriptions.
+Dorothy and I make this a yearly tradition – usually with her baking something on a Sunday morning while I go through the plan options with my coffee.
+It’s a habit I picked up after realizing how much these things can fluctuate.

 • Have you reviewed your current drug list against potential plan formularies?